obl-ong/panel/README.md

 ![Obl.ong: Free, quality domains backed by a nonprofit](https://github.com/obl-ong/admin/assets/19589006/2ee94019-99db-499e-8076-7fd52fd28629)

-# Obl.ong
+# Admin by Obl.ong

 [![produced by human, not by AI](https://github.com/obl-ong/admin/assets/19589006/ac2ac305-2407-469e-8a3b-355b6df19ae9#gh-dark-mode-only)](https://notbyai.fyi#gh-dark-mode-only)

 [![produced by human, not by AI](https://github.com/obl-ong/admin/assets/19589006/b4cf0ff8-bd96-4dee-bfd7-0395dfffbc72#gh-light-mode-only)](https://notbyai.fyi#gh-light-mode-only)

+An application for multi-tenant domain services (registry, registrar, zone management, and more) built with Ruby on Rails, open source and forever free.

-This is the backbone for Obl.ong, a nonprofit service providing free, quality domains for all.
-You can run this on your infrastructure if you're looking to manage subdomains or an internal TLD.
+This powers the `obl.ong` domain registry, which provides free, quality domains for all.

+Built by Obl.ong, a membership-first nonprofit -- we encourage contributions!

+---

 ## Building